TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 4. What does our `useEffect` do?

+`useEffect` is a function that runs every time something that is put in the `[]` brackets happens in our DApp.
+In this case, because the `[]` brackets are empty, it means make sure the `user` variable keeps its value every time the DApp page is refreshed (In code, this means run `fcl.currentUser.subscribe(setUser)` every time the DApp page is refreshed.).

 .

 5. How do we import FCL?

+We import the Flow Client Library by first installing it by running the command `npm install @onflow/fcl` in the terminal, then by writing the code `import { config } from "@onflow/fcl";` in our `config.js` file.

 .

 6. What does `fcl.currentUser.subscribe(setUser);` do?

+`fcl.currentUser.subscribe(setUser);`

+.

 ## Chapter 4 Day 2 (Day 11)